omgnetwork/ios-sdk/documentation/client.md

 ### Initialization of the HTTP client

-Before using the SDK to retrieve a resource, you need to initialize an `HTTPClient` with a `ClientConfiguration` object.
+Before using the SDK to retrieve a resource, you need to initialize an `HTTPClientAPI` with a `ClientConfiguration` object.

 This requires a `baseURL`, which is the http(s) URL of your OmiseGO eWallet API, and a `ClientCredential` object.